Basimba people: Royal links

 The Basimba are considered a ruling clan alongside other royal clans that migrated from the Kingdom of Luba to the Luapula Valley in Northern Rhodesia.

-Multiple kingship groups are recognized within the Basimba, including the Leopard (Ngo) clan.
+Multiple kingship groups are recognised within the Basimba, including the Leopard (Ngo) clan.
 The Basimba kingship group was often persecuted due to its royal links.
 Among the many Leopard clan branches, one was eligible for the throne.
-Reigning kings of Buganda would capture this group and execute most of its men to reduce the risk of being overthrown.
+The reigning kings of Buganda would capture this group and execute most of its men to reduce the risk of being overthrown.

 After the death of Kabaka Nakibinge of Buganda, his wife Nannono of the Leopard (Ngo) clan presided as Kabaka for eighteen months between 1554 and 1556 AD.
-After this event, the name Nabulya was introduced into the Leopard (Ngo) clan to remind other clans in Buganda that a woman from the Leopard totem clan once had power in Buganda Kingdom.
+After this event, the name Nabulya was introduced into the Leopard (Ngo) clan to remind other clans in Buganda that a woman from the Leopard totem clan once had power in the Buganda Kingdom.
 "Nabuyla" means ‘I ate it,’ insinuating that the clan once took royal power.

 Migration

-The larger Basimba group is considered by some scholars (such as Klenkler/Klenkler 1990) to have moved from Northern East Africa, traversing Equatorial Africa to reach Kibiro salt mining in the Katara Empire, Uhaya Kingdom, and the Busere region on Ukara Island in Lake Victoria (Nalubale), extending into Congo, Southern Angola, and finally Northern and Central Namibia.Although there are few historical records regarding the Basimba (Big Lion) people, they should be discussed due to their close historical connection with the BaShimba, who all belong to the Leopard (Ngo) clan.
+Although there are few historical records regarding the Basimba (Big Lion) people, they should be discussed due to their close historical connection with the BaShimba, who all belong to the Leopard (Ngo) clan.
 Most Basimba people claim their origins lie in the Congo, among the Luba people of the Kingdom of Luba.
 Little is known about these immigrants, but traces of their history are found in the legend of the Tabwa ancestor.

 Kyomba, a legendary ancestor of the Tabwa, lived on the eastern shores of Lake Tanganyika.
 Faced with Hamitic pressures in the north and other people from the south, Kyomba and his companions crossed Lake Tanganyika, migrating to the western shores of the lake after a conspiracy mounted and hatched against him reached the shores of Lake Kivu.
 Then they crossed the Ruzizi and arrived in Maniema on the banks of the river Lualaba in the second half of the 16th century.
 Fanger, son of Kyomba, and his companions continued their migration up the river while others went elsewhere.
-The name Tumanya means "those who have followed the route by water", and Bena Kilunga means "those who followed the path on land in their migration."
+The name Tumanya means “those who have followed the route by water,’’ and Bena Kilunga means “those who followed the path on land in their migration.”
 The Bena Kilunga group migrated to the eastern banks of the Lualaba River and Lukunga River together with Buanza, Mumba, and the Basimba people.